Ghazni offensive: Taliban attacks in rural Ghazni Province and elsewhere

 During the battle, around 1,000 Taliban fighters attacked and seized a government base, known as Chinese Camp, in Ghormach District, northern Faryab Province, killing or taking prisoner around 100 Afghan troops whom the government made almost no effort to resupply or reinforce during their two-day battle with the Taliban forces.

 On 15 August the Taliban killed 45 government troops and police while capturing a base in Baghlani Jadid District, Baghlan Province.

-Police & Military
+Police and military

 At least 14 security forces were killed and many other were wounded, when the battle began.
 Since then many other policemen have lost their lives.
 On 17 September, Taliban attacked Afghan police and military bases, killing around 10 security personnel.

 Poorly armed and underpaid police of Afghanistan is forced to fight against Taliban militants without proper training and weapons.
 The policemen have been deprived of their salaries as well.

 Aftermath

-U.S. army involvement
+U.S. Army involvement

-Although U.S. army had maintained that it had ended its combat missions in 2014, this battle proved that U.S. forces still routinely rush to save Afghan forces struggling to contain a resurgent Taliban.
+Although U.S. Army had maintained that it had ended its combat missions in 2014, this battle proved that U.S. forces still routinely rush to save Afghan forces struggling to contain a resurgent Taliban.
 U.S. special forces unit took an active part in the battle for Ghazni city.